12.3 Missed-Question Log and Remediation

 Test Your Knowledge

-Which missed-question log entry is most useful?
+Which missed-question log entry is the most useful for remediation?

 A